 - To make the box cake version: Mix together a box spice cake mix with a can of condensed tomato soup, 1/4 cup water and 2 eggs.
-Pour into two well greased cake pans or a 13×9 baking pan and bake in a 350 degree oven for about 25 or what your chosen cake mix directions say.
+Pour into two well greased cake pans or a 13×9 baking pan and bake in a 350 degree oven for about 25 minutes or what your chosen cake mix directions say.
 Let cool and frost with your desired frosting.
 The eggs can actually be eliminated from this recipe.
-I have tried in both ways and it works out fine.
+I have tried it both ways and it works out fine.

 - If you don’t have or don’t desire to use a can of condense tomato soup, you can actually use a small can of tomato sauce or puree instead.

 Anderson, Jean.
 The American Century Cookbook: The Most Popular Recipes of the 20th Century.
 New York: Clarkson Potter Publishers, 1997.